no-unwrap/no-unwrap/README.md

 My research is in visual saliency and attention, with a focus on how perception differs across populations that datasets tend to leave out.
-Alongside it I'm learning to develop work on safety-critical software: systems built to be verified rather than tested.
+Alongside it I'm learning to develop safety-critical software: systems built to be verified rather than tested.

 Learned components are steadily entering safety-critical systems, and the